-of the Bank's capital to be held against them.
-Accordingly, the Group's ability to provide new loans to grow its loan portfolio remains constrained.
-Whilst the reduction in NPEs to date has been effected by portfolio sales and organic reductions there can be no assurance that the Group will be able to continue the reduction in the level of its NPEs at the current rate.
+reduction in NPEs to date has been effected by portfolio sales and organic reductions there can be no assurance that the Group will be able to continue the reduction in the level of its NPEs at the current rate.
 In particular, the Group's ability to reduce the level of its NPEs is significantly dependent on its ability to restructure, collect and/or rehabilitate these loans.
-The outcome of Project Helix 2 remains subject to the satisfaction of various conditions and, therefore, cannot be guaranteed.
 Furthermore, while any further sale of NPEs or portfolios of NPEs by the Group would reduce the level of its NPEs and may result in a reduction in provisions held against them, the sale may potentially result in a loss being recorded, which could have a material adverse effect on the Group's results for the relevant financial period and the Group's capital position in the longer term.
-See "Description of the Group - Loan portfolio disposals".
+See "Description of the Group - Key loan portfolio disposals".